averagedieudonnenjoyer/historyoffunctionalanalysis/README.md

 Jean Dieudonné's "History of Functional Analysis" typeset in LaTeX.

+I'm trying to stay as close as possible to the original book's style.
+I may correct a few typos, but for the moment I have only added some missing whitespace.

 Current status: introduction + first 2 chapters basically done (a diagram is missing in the introduction), and some bits of few other chapters.

 LuaLaTeX is recommended.
 I haven't tested it with other compilers.